Skip to content

 API keys (hashed)Until revoked

-No raw video, face images, or biometric data is stored at any point.
+No raw video, face images, vital sign results, or RGB tensors are stored at any point.

 • API keys are securely hashed before storage and never logged

-• Uploaded tensors go directly to encrypted cloud storage — they do not pass through the API layer
+• Uploaded tensors go directly to encrypted upload storage — they do not pass through the API layer

 • All developer actions (session starts, key management, logins) are logged for compliance